Babylon & The Taproot Success Story

 Source: BitMEX Research

-In the above redemption situation, two of the paths to spend the money are hidden and three additional hashes had to be provided to get to the Merkle root.
+In the above redemption situation, two of the paths to spend the money are hidden and two additional hashes had to be provided to get to the Merkle root.
 The chosen spending path required the staker to sign and for 6 members of a 9 member Babylon federation to sign.
 The spending condition is essentially a 1 of 1 and a 6 of 9.

 Based on reading the Babylon protocol specification and reviewing other transactions, we were able to illustrate the full Taproot tree, with all the spending paths.
 The tree below illustrates three spending scenarios.